-Information concerning the beneficial ownership of the Company's Common Stock of (a) those persons known to the Company to be the beneficial owners of more than 5% of the Company's common stock; (b) each of the Company's directors and nominees for director; and (c) the Company's executive officers and all of the Company's current directors
+Information concerning the beneficial ownership of the Company's Common Stock of (a) those persons known to the Company to be the beneficial owners of more than 5% of the Company's common stock; (b) each of the Company's directors and nominees for director; and (c) the Company's executive officers and all of the Company's current directors and executive officers as a group is reported under the caption "Principal Stockholders and Security Ownership of Management" in our 2021 Proxy Statement and is incorporated herein by reference.

-Information concerning shares of the Company's Common Stock authorized for issuance under the Company's equity compensation plans is reported under the caption "Employee Equity Compensation Plan Information" in our 2020 Proxy Statement and is incorporated herein by reference.
+Information concerning shares of the Company's Common Stock authorized for issuance under the Company's equity compensation plans is reported under the caption "Employee Equity Compensation Plan Information" in our 2021 Proxy Statement and is incorporated herein by reference.

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR ITEM 13.
-INDEPENDENCE
+ITEM 13.
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE

-Information concerning certain relationships and related transactions is reported under the caption "Certain Relationships and Related Transactions and Director Independence" in our 2020 Proxy Statement and is incorporated herein by reference.
+Information concerning certain relationships and related transactions is reported under the caption "Certain Relationships and Related Transactions and Director Independence" in our 2021 Proxy Statement and is incorporated herein by reference.